 This explains why the option is popular among bettors when a favorite team plays an underdog.
 However, before you predict that a particular college hockey team will win a game, there are several factors you need to consider.
 This includes fatigue, team performance, injuries, and other statistics.
 Our tipsters at Sqore take a critical look at these factors, providing a Moneyline bet with great odds value.

 As with most sports, you can also bet against the spread in NCAA hockey.
 A point spread (usually referred to in hockey betting as the puck line) is an advantage that a sports betting operator gives a team, and it can either be a positive or negative advantage.
 So if you are betting against the spread, you are simply predicting that a team will pass the point spread set by the sportsbook.

 For example, if Minnesota State is given a point spread of -3 goals in a conference game, and you bet on them to win, then your bet will only win if Minnesota State wins the match by four or more goal differences.
 Before you bet on a team against the spread, be sure you've analyzed the game, considering factors like the goals per game and head-to-head statistics.

 Betting on Totals Under/Over in College Hockey

-Another betting market for NCAA hockey offered by both online and land-based sportsbooks is the under/over betting.
+Another betting market for NCAA hockey offered by online and land-based sportsbooks is under/over betting.
 Here, you are predicting that the total number of goals scored in a match will be under or over a value that the betting operator has specified.

-Before we offer under/over picks for college hockey, we consider all the essential factors such as the goals per game of the teams, attacking and defending prowess, and other team stats.
+Before we offer under/over picks for college hockey, we consider all the essential factors, such as the goals per game of the teams, attacking and defending prowess, and other team stats.

 Betting on NCAA Hockey Players